 Plants are moral persons, like you and me.
 They have their own temperament, their own personalities.
 They are not mere commodities than can be used, abused, and disposed of!
 They have feelings and emotions.
 Some are highly compassionate, like the beech who shares nutrients with fungi.
 Some are incredibly altruistic, like the Douglas fir who, as death draws near, transfers food to the ponderosa pine through the mycorrhizal network (helping a neighbour of a completely different species in light of her own demise, without expectation of return).
 Some still have a long way to go before reaching sainthood, like the cruel Venus fly trap or the poisonous ivy.
 Some are extraordinarily intelligent (though a bit mischievous), like the Mirror orchid, who lures pollinators through sexual trickery (she employs her female wasp-shaped flowers to attract male wasps).
 Every plant is a unique sentient being, with her own character, beautiful in her own way.

-Murdering plants is an act of indescribable violence.
-Eating plants or animals involves a colossal amount of suffering.
-Fruitarianism is the only ethical path, the only way to achieve ahimsa or non-violence.
+Killing animals and plants is an act of indescribable violence.
+Eating animals or plants involves a colossal amount of suffering.
+In view of this bare fact, fruitarianism is the only path which is fully ethical, the only way to bring ahimsa (i.e., non-violence) to perfection.
 It is the only philosophical view that encompasses all beings.
 Veganism is only concerned with humans and animals.
 It leaves most of the beings out and thus falls short of the glory of God.

 Animals are worthy of compassion even though they look different.
 Well, so are plants… We have blood; plants have sap.
 We have veins and arteries; plants have xylem and phloem vessels.
 We have a mouth to breathe; plants have stomata to respire.
-We have skin to protect us; plants have a waxy cuticle.
+We have skin to protect us; plants have a waxy cuticle that carries out the same function.
 The appearance does not matter.
-Is it fair to massacre a seal just because she is covered in fur, not in skin?
-Is it fair to maul a lizard just because she has cold blood?
+Is it fair to massacre a seal just because she is covered in fur and not in skin?
+Is it fair to maul a lizard just because she has cold blood and not warm blood?
 Of course not!
-Similarly, it is cruel to shed the sap of a plant.
+Similarly, it is unfair to shed the sap of a plant.
 As a Science teacher who has an ardent passion for botany, I have developed a profound love for our vegetal cousins.

 On a spiritual level, I believe that God is everything that exists.
 I believe that every living being is a part of the body God, even the cruellest person.
 So, I love every being wholeheartedly, in a non-judgemental fashion.
 In my sight, atoms, rocks, plants, animals, clouds, stars, and galaxies are all parts of the body of God.
 In Hindu philosophy, this view is referred to as “vishishtadvaita“, a Sanskrit word meaning qualified non-dualism.
 Oriental religions are profound and stupendously beautiful, as they associate ethics and meditation.
 Ethical fruitarianism and meditation go hand in hand.
 Fruitarianism brings meditation to a whole new level, opening elevated paths of vertiginous splendour, less-travelled roads seldom trodden upon.
 Conversely, meditation continuously expands the love we feel for plants and for all sentient beings.
 We humans are meant to live a life of ethics and contemplation.
 Ethics has a horizontal dimension: it encompasses all living beings.
 Contemplation has a vertical dimension: it seeks the love of God in the innermost depth of the heart.